LoyolaChicagoCS/gradhandbook/source/general.rst

 gpd@cs.luc.edu.
 The current director is Dr. Andrew N. Harrington.
 You are expected to confer with him about your initial course of study in pursuit of your degree.
-You should be assigned an advisor for later semesters.
+You should be assigned an advisor for later semesters to consult about the progression of your academic program.
-You are encouraged to meet with the Director at other times as well to discuss your progress in the program and your future plans.
+The GPD is also available for further discussion of your progress in the program and your future plans.

 ..  need?